moorepants/dissertation/control.rst

 model and his previous successful multi-loop human operator models.
 We present the control model and the loop closure procedure for selecting the five model gains in :cite:`Hess2012`.
-This model is fundamentally similar in nature to Weir's work and is built on the same foundations such as that of McRuer et. al.
+This model is fundamentally similar in nature to Weir's work and is built on the same foundations such as that of McRuer et al.
 (:cite:`McRuer1967` :cite:`McRuer1967a`).
 We similarly found steer angle based control to be troublesome and had success across a broad range of speeds and selection of bicycles with steer torque control.
 We also employed a similar